andypern/demos/drill-json-hbase-hive-tableau/README.md

 - talk about ODBC (and 'drill-explorer..') and how it allows you to bring in this data into tableau, excel, and other upstream tools.

-- Show the drill-explorer interface, browse through the various data sources (hive, hbase), showing a data preview for each.
-Then browse for the JSON data which was most recently loaded and show how drill is able to present the data in a familiar columnar fashion.
+- Show the drill-explorer interface, browse through the various data sources :

+	* hive,
+	* JSON

+ Showing a data preview for each.